MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-evaulations.md

 Compare the returned answers from the evaluations.

-1. Select two of the evaluations to compare then use the same review tool to compare the answers:
+1. Select two of the evaluations to compare, then use the same review tool to compare the answers:

     ```bash
     python3 -m review_tools diff my_results/experiment_refined my_results/experiment_ignoresources_temp02